ExoSkye/celldk-shared/README.md

-# PS3DK
+# CellDK-Shared
-A PS3 SDK
+Shared files for CellDK